Hana (American musician): 2019–present: Hanadriel

 On August 14, 2019, Hana released a new single titled "Black Hole".
 It was her first release as lead artist since her self-titled EP in 2016.
 According to Hana, it is an older song that she had wanted to release for a long time.

 On September 20, 2019, Hana announced that she would be live streaming the making of her upcoming second album via Twitch.
 The live streams took place over the course of the following four weeks.
 The album, Hanadriel, was released on November 6, 2019.

 Between October 2019 and April 2020, Hana released several tracks with other artists.
 In October 2019, she and Anamanaguchi released the collaboration "On My Own", and she featured on the track "Nothing Like You" by Gryffin and Droeloe.
 In December 2019, she appeared alongside producer Durante on the track "Days Pass", which was released as part of the compilation Anjunadeep 11.
 She featured on the single "Ghosts" by Tchami in February 2020.
 Hana and Durante collaborated again in 2020 on the tracks "13 Voices" and "Starglow", which appeared on the compilation The Anjunadeep Edition 300, released in April.
 The following May, Hana and Durante's three collaborative tracks were released together on an extended play titled 13 Voices EP.
 The EP also features extended versions of each track.

 On October 30, 2020, Hana released a new single titled "So & So".
+The single later appeared on the self-released EP Moonstoned.
+On June 30, 2025, she released the single "Illusory" which later appeared on the ExtendedPray EP with record label Anjunadeep, released on August 18, 2025.

 Personal life

-Hana has dated American musician and producer BloodPop since May 2013.
+Hana dated guitarist Ben Moody.
+She has dated American musician and producer BloodPop since May 2013.
 They met in a recording session.
 They became engaged in May 2023.